manuelkiessling/node-react-cdk-beginner/manuscript/Book.md

 with `X.Y.Z` denoting the version number of the most recent release.

 Please take the time to also read the additional notes further down in the README.
-For example, on macOS, it might be neccessary to first install the *Xcode command line tools*, or else installation of NVM might fail.
+For example, on macOS, it might be necessary to first install the *Xcode command line tools*, or else installation of NVM might fail.

 You've reached your goal as soon as running `nvm --version` on the terminal command line works without an error, and prints the version number.
 When talking about working on the command line, I'm going to use the following notation: